AdamSobieski/Argumentation/README.md

 Advantages from supporting MIME's multipart semantics would include, but not be limited to:

-1. a well-defined hierarchical structure for message parts would simplify algorithmic processing,
+1. a well-defined hierarchical structure for message parts to simplify processing,
 2. the capability to provide one or more message attachments, e.g., documents, images, audio, video, and data,
 3. the capability to provide content alternatives, enabling [content negotiation](https://en.wikipedia.org/wiki/Content_negotiation), [internationalization and localization](https://en.wikipedia.org/wiki/Internationalization_and_localization),
-4. interoperability with URL schemes like [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/),
+4. interoperability with [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/) URL schemes,
-5. the capability to provide complex data involving multiple related parts in multiple formats,
+5. the capability to express and include complex data involving multiple interrelated parts in multiple formats,
-6. useful formats for communication channels and scenarios beyond agentic chat, e.g., agentic forums,
+6. useful formats for communication channels and scenarios beyond agentic chat, e.g., agentic Internet forums,
-7. the capability to provide parallel forms of content for simultaneous consumption, e.g., natural-language text and structured-knowledge argumentation, could allow for the verification and validation of content and reasoning.
+7. the capability to provide parallel forms of content for simultaneous consumption, e.g., natural-language text and structured-knowledge argumentation.

 ## Use Cases